 One hundred (100) fruit and vegetable growers will adopt improved postharvest equipment and building practices among practices resulting in $10,000 dollars annual net benefit to each farm.

 Postharvest design, construction, and purchase decisions should be informed by and result in labor efficiency, produce safety, product quality and overall farm profitability.
 Growers in the northeast are investing in postharvest improvements as they increase production to serve increasingly demanding markets and produce safety requirements.
 Unfortunately, educational resources are lacking on this topic so educational programs and technical assistance tends to be ad hoc and inefficient.

-This project will consolidate existing knowledge, best practices and new developments about postharvest equipment, infrastructure, and buildings into a print publication, a web-based handbook, workshop curriculum / educational materials, and recorded videos.
+This project consolidated existing knowledge, best practices and new developments about postharvest equipment, infrastructure, and buildings into print publications, web-based resources, educational materials, and recorded videos.

 - research into equipment and construction practices that are not common in the region and also

 - documentation of current best practices through case studies highlighting specific farms.

 - reducing the amount of individual grower research required to make postharvest decisions (i.e. reduced overhead),

 - enabling practices that will improve labor efficiency (i.e. reduced labor expense),

 - mitigating risk associated with produce safety factors (i.e. enhance sustainability.)